Secured and Unsecured Business Loan FAQs

 1. What is the main difference between secured and unsecured loans?

-The primary difference is that secured loans require security (such as real estate, equipment, or invoices).
-This security protects the lender in the case of default.
-Unsecured loans do not require security, relying instead on the borrower’s credit score and historical cash flow.
+The main difference is that secured loans need a security asset like real estate, equipment, or invoices.
+This security keeps the lender safe if the borrower doesn’t pay.
+Unsecured loans don’t need any security; they just look at the borrower’s credit score and past cash flow.

 2. Which type of loan typically has lower interest rates?